About the TWJ Foundation

 • The Trustees remain hugely grateful to our overseas hosts past and present who have shown so much interest in our Fellows, and have given freely of their time to impart some of their considerable experience for the benefit of our Fellows.

-• In particular we would like to pay tribute and offer our thanks to Professor Merzenich (San Francisco); Professor Graham, Professor Telian and Professor Miller (Ann Arbor); Professor Nedzelski, Professor Hawke and Professor Rutka (Toronto); Professor Sellars (Cape Town); Professor Nadol (Boston); Professor Pensak (Cincinnati); Professor Fagan, Sydney; Professor Atlas and Professor Coates (Perth); Professor Briggs and Professor Shepherd (Melbourne); Professor Neeff (Auckland); Professor Morris (Halifax); Professor Jean Bernard Causse and Professor Vincent (Béziers); Professor Mulder (Nijmegen) and Professor Offeciers (Antwerp), as well as many other senior colleagues in North America, Australasia and Europe who have also given their time and support to pass on their skills.
+• In particular we would like to pay tribute and offer our thanks to Professor Merzenich (San Francisco); Professor Graham, Professor Telian and Professor Miller (Ann Arbor); Professor Nedzelski, Professor Hawke and Professor Rutka (Toronto); Professor Sellars (Cape Town); Professor Nadol (Boston); Professor Pensak (Cincinnati); Professor Fagan, Sydney; Professor Atlas and Professor Coates (Perth); Professor Briggs and Professor Shepherd (Melbourne); Professor Neeff (Auckland); Professor Morris (Halifax); Professor Westerberg (Vancouver); Professor Bance (Cambridge); Professor Jean Bernard Causse and Professor Vincent (Béziers); Professor Mulder (Nijmegen) and Professor Offeciers (Antwerp), as well as many other senior colleagues in North America, Australasia and Europe who have also given their time and support to pass on their skills.

 • We would also like to thank our many consultant colleagues in the UK who have demonstrated their support by encouraging their trainees to spend time overseas and for acting as referees.